 “But I don’t want everyone to know I’m wearing a guard during the day.
 I need to be able to talk on the phone and talk with coworkers..”

 We hear you.
 Have you ever seen the thin Invisalign clear retainers?
 Our 1mm hard night guard is just as thin and unnoticeable.

-So fear not!
+Fear not!
 We have you covered.
-The thin daytime guard is clear in color and is virtually unnoticeable in the mouth.
+The thin daytime guard is clear and is virtually unnoticeable in the mouth.
 It is very thin so communicating with the appliance in is a breeze.

 Interesting fact!
 Some studies suggest that diurnal bruxism is less prevalent in aged and experienced workers.
 Young workers in high stress in environments with less experience tend to clench and/or grind their teeth more regularly and with more intensity.

 Do you believe you may be suffering from daytime bruxism?
 This is also referred to as diurnal bruxism in the dental field.